What Do I Need on My Location Landing Page?

 You also want to include location-specific social platforms.
 If you have a Facebook page and you have multiple locations, each one of those locations has a separate Facebook page attached to it.
 Same with LinkedIn, if you have a LinkedIn page, you can add different locations.
 Those are some examples of location-specific social platforms.

 You want to start thinking about what content you can produce about your local city.
-You can make a webpage about a local school, a local park, a local point of interest and things you can do in that city.
-To make that page, it can be a 650-word article and you can get information off of Wikipedia or even other sources.
-Add a photo and at least two Youtube videos about that place or anything that people might get interested in.
+You can make a webpage about a local school, a local park, a local point of interest, and things you can do in that city.
+To make that page, it can be a 650-word article and you can get information from Wikipedia or even other sources.
+Add a photo and at least two YouTube videos about that place or anything that people might be interested in.
 Make 10 or 20 pages like that and link them together.
 Finally, paste the link to the first page of your location landing page.

 After making sure that you have all those things mentioned above, the last thing you want to have is the schema.
 The schema is a little technical but very essential to your business.
 It is a language that Google speaks and understands so it should be at the bedrock of every website.
 You need to help Google understand that you are a local business so Google can serve your website to the people in that location who need it.
 If the location landing page doesn’t have a text or a schema, you are forcing Google to decide what business you are.
 That should be a red flag.

-Need an Agency You Can Trust?
+Need An Agency You Can Trust?

 Magnified Media is an online marketing agency specializing in online marketing for businesses and small companies throughout the San Francisco Bay Area and beyond.
-Based in San Francisco & Walnut Creek, California, we are their trusted outsourced marketing solution, focused on doing three things: getting them more online reviews, getting their website seen and creating content for their social media platforms.
+Based in San Francisco & Walnut Creek, California, we are their trusted outsourced marketing solution, focused on doing three things: getting them more online reviews, getting their website seen, and creating content for their social media platforms.
 Focusing on these key areas for our clients means they can run their business without worrying about when or where the next customer is coming.
 We help build their business through reputation.
 Interested in seeing what we can do for your business?
 Schedule your free Online Presence Audit now.